cgmoganedi/sync_dropbox_folder/README.md

 ◉ The application currently supports uploading and downloading single files to and from Dropbox.
 ◉ The application currently supports uploading and downloading of files to the current app directory to the Scoped App directory.
 ◉ The relative path of the file is kept the same, remote to local (and vice versa).
-◉ The application was tested with small image files, it could probably work with other file types or larger sizes though that is not neccessarily in this scope.
+◉ The application was tested with small images and text files, it could probably work with other file types or larger sizes though that is not neccessarily in this scope.

 ## Future Features